giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 The Reclaim Policy is set to `Delete`.
 Thus, deleting the `PersistentVolume` resource will also delete the respective EBS Volume.
 Similarly, by default if you delete a `PersistenVolumeClaim` resource the respective Persistent Volume and EBS will get deleted.

-Note that deleting an application that is using Persistent Volumes might not automatically also delete its storage, so in most cases you will have to manually delete the `PersistenVolumeClaim` resources to clean up.
+Note that deleting an application that is using Persistent Volumes might not automatically also delete its storage, so in most cases you will have to manually delete the `PersistentVolumeClaim` resources to clean up.

 ## Further reading